 Holding Does Not Close

-If the problem isn’t because of an open circuit, check the holding, also known as sealing circuit, instead.
-If the sealing circuit does not close, observe it for any inconsistencies in the control circuit and any loose wiring connections in the contactor auxiliary contacts.
+If the problem isn’t because of an open circuit and the mechanism can be heard "clicking" ON, check the holding contact for continuity, since it is through this contact that the coil will remain activated.
+If the sealing circuit does not close, the cause could be from damaged or burnt contacts or any loose wiring connections in the contactor auxiliary contacts.
 Normally, the contactor holding should close when there is power.

-If the reason why the sealing circuit does not close is because of any physical barrier that isn’t a safety feature, then simply remove it.
-You want to make sure that you switch the circuits to low power to keep you from being electrocuted.
+If the reason why the sealing circuit does not close is because of any physical barrier that isn’t a safety feature such as dirt or dust, then simply remove it.
+You want to make sure that you unplug it or turn off the breaker to keep safe.
 You may want to keep your circuits secure from the elements to prevent anything else from getting caught in the sealing circuit.

 Now check the magnetic coil’s voltage.
 If it fluctuates from time to time, the branch circuit may be experiencing voltage variations.